 To change the color representation within the plots, use the Define Class Colors... button.
-In the Set Color for Classes dialog (see Figure 29), the color representation of the assigned classes can be adapted by editing the respective RGB values.
+In the Set Color for Classes dialog (see Figure 29), the color representation of the assigned classes can be adapted by clicking on the respective Set Color... button.
+Click on Default to return to the default color scheme.